voicevox-playground-tui

 Future Plans

-- Load a text file at the end via command-line arguments
+- Load text files at the end via command-line arguments

-- Generate WAV files for each line of history.txt via command-line arguments
+- Generate WAV files for each line in history.txt via command-line arguments

 Notes